Name: Sage Sharp

 Email: sage at thesharps dot us

-Seeking a community manager, senior developer, project lead, or program manager role.
+Seeking a backend or full-stack web developer role, Python developer role, embedded Linux developer role, or developer relations role.
 My passions lie at the intersection of open source software development and creating welcoming spaces for people to learn and grow.

 Looking for a fully remote role.
-Open to relocation to Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Iceland, Ireland, Malta, Netherlands, Spain, Switzerland, Peru, Portugal, or Uruguay.
+I am a USA citizen.
+I’m open to in-office or hybrid roles supporting relocation to Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Iceland, Ireland, Malta, Netherlands, Spain, Switzerland, Peru, Portugal, or Uruguay.

 Professional Summary